JetBrains/kotlin-multiplatform-dev-docs/topics/tools/compose-hot-reload.md

 to the project from the [Create an app with shared logic and UI](compose-multiplatform-create-first-app.md) tutorial as a reference.

 > Starting from Compose Multiplatform 1.10.0, you no longer need to configure the Compose Hot Reload plugin separately,
-> as it is [bundled](whats-new-compose-110.md#compose-hot-reload-integration) and enabled by default for projects targeting desktop.
+> as it is [bundled](whats-new-compose-110.md#compose-hot-reload-integration) and enabled by default for projects that include a desktop target.
 > However, you can still explicitly declare the Compose Hot Reload plugin to use a specific version.
 >
 {style="note"}